BIG-SA/BASH-Intro-2018/notes/1_bash.md

 **Note:** the forward slash was used to delimit (i.e. separate) the individual folder names as well as indicating the root of the file system.

-**Note:** Spaces are highly important on the command line, so take note of them where-ever they appear in the given commands.
+**Note:** Spaces are highly important on the command line, so take note of them wherever they appear in the given commands.
 Best practice is to **avoid using spaces** whenever naming folders or files.

 #### Task
 {:.no_toc}